ouerten/Face-Detection/README.md

 # Face-Detection
-Face Detection Application on Python
+Face Detection Application on Python, from photos or streaming videos